xMavrik/onedrop-final/README.md

 An API must be created that sends back weather details.
 The tool must also cache recently searched locations and provide alerts when available.

 I decided to use Scala Play architecure during the creation process.
-This has libraires like playWebService (playWS) and scalaCache (Caffeine) that allowed me to quickly implement API querying and caching features.
+It has libraires like playWebService (playWS) and scalaCache (Caffeine) that allowed me to quickly implement API querying and caching features.

 This is the overall code flow: